Give your pre-loved gear a new lease of life by donating to charities that make a difference. Here’s where to go to make a donation in Singapore!

 Lions Home for the Elders

-This non-profit charity organisation runs two well-equipped nursing homes and you can make food donations for its 384 residents.
-Donations that are typically requested include bread and sponge cakes, fruit juice boxes, sauces and dairy products, dried fruits, fresh veggies and more.
+This non-profit charity organisation runs two well-equipped nursing homes, and you can make food donations for its 384 residents through its Donation In-kind programme.
+Donations that are typically requested include food items (bread and sponge cakes, fruit juice boxes, dairy products, etc), clothes donations (button tops, pyjamas, shorts, etc) and hygiene donations (facial tissue boxes, paper towels, and toothpaste).
 Make an appointment at least a week in advance to swing by either of the two nursing homes to drop off your food donations.
 Lions Home also accepts financial donations, which cover necessities such as medication, a medical companion service, diaper supplies and ambulance transport for hospital visits.

 Food from the Heart

 This food charity in Singapore began as a resource to collect unsold bread that had reached its commercial time in order to be distributed to the needy.
 Now, Food from the Heart runs several different food distribution programmes such as the Community Food Pack programme, which distributes fresh fruit, eggs and bread, as well as monthly food packs comprising non-perishable food items.
 Drop off your food donations on weekdays directly to the Food from the Heart warehouse (look for Kelvin!) or place it in the donation box outside the office after work hours.
 You can make an online food donation through Fairprice or RedMart too, which will deliver direct to Food from the Heart.
-The organisation also accepts toy donations in Singapore, although this initiative is currently on hold due to the pandemic.
+The organisation also accepts toy donations in Singapore, although this initiative is currently on hold.
+Keep a lookout on their social media for updates.

 OLIO App

-Co-founded by mama of two Tessa Clarke, OLIO connects neighbours and local businesses so that unwanted food can be donated, rather than wasted.
-Simply post what you don’t need on the OLIO app and someone will contact you to arrange collection – ideal for condo and HDB living where we’re surrounded by neighbours!
-It can also be used for non-food household items.
+Co-founded by mama of two Tessa Clarke, OLIO connects neighbours and local businesses so that unwanted food and other items can be donated, rather than wasted.
+Simply post what you don’t need on the OLIO app, and someone will contact you to arrange collection – ideal for condo and HDB living where we’re surrounded by neighbours!
+You can donate clothes, food, furniture and more, basically anything in good condition that you no longer need.

 Where to Donate Books in Singapore